alexissavva/NLP/README.md

         Our results are in the Anti_stero folder

-* For SYSTRAN translator we created our python file to communicate with the API.
-This file WAS NOT in the original repo `https://github.com/gabrielStanovsky/mt_gender`.

 # Adding an MT system
 1. Translate the file in `data/aggregates/en.txt` to the languages in our evaluation method.